wandb/docs/docs/guides/app/features/panels/intro.md

 **Quick Add** allows you to select a key in the project from a list to generate a standard panel for it.

 For an automated workspace with no deleted panels, **Quick add** is not available.
-You can use **Quick add** to re-add a previously-deleted panel.
+You can use **Quick add** to re-add a panel that you deleted.

 ### Custom panel add